Personality and reputation of Paul I of Russia: Political ideology

 Paul wanted to reaffirm absolute sovereignty in the face of the French Revolution and defend traditional royal power.
 His political vision, a combination of paternalism and lawful absolutism, was in his mother's tradition and a common feature of late-18th-century monarchs.
 Paul's policies were based on two factors: a determination to reverse, mitigate or make a "heroic repudiation" of his mother's policies, and a fearful rejection of the influence of the French Revolution.

 Paul's theoretical ideology and enlightened absolutism was, in the Russian context, progressive.
-Louis XIV, the Maximilien de Béthune, Duke of Sully, Peter the Great and Frederick II (Note: Frederick the Great had also inspired Peter the Great.) were his influences, but "the gap between these generalized intentions and what Paul did is enormous".
+Louis XIV, the Maximilien de Béthune, Duke of Sully, Peter the Great and Frederick II were his influences, but "the gap between these generalized intentions and what Paul did is enormous".
 His breadth of political vision was constrained by his concern for minutiae.

 They found that he was often inaccessible.
 They leave little doubt that he was frustrating and difficult to work with, that he was inclined to sudden and unexpected reactions, that he had a violent temper, and that, in the political sense of the term, he was wholly inexperienced.
 His style of speaking was sometimes allusive to the point of being incomprehensible, he was no respecter of persons, and he could be vindictive. self-righteous, and often ridiculous.
 (Note: Although conversely, says McGrew, this was because they did not realize that Paul had a vision of where he wanted Russia to be and how she could be got there, and that, fundamentally, in his view, he was the only man who could do it.)
 Important memoirs are those of Golovina, Golovkin, Charles Masson (Alexander's private secretary), poet and statesman Gavrila Derzhavin, Yekaterina Vorontsova-Dashkova (companion to Catherine II) and Sablukov.
 All except the latter are extremely critical of Paul; the diplomats, says McGrew generally "give a more balanced view".

 Anything indicative of equality or democracy was his target.
 Vasily Klyuchevsky considers Paul's policies as based on order, discipline and equality, and Michael W. Curran and David Mackenzie call his rule "enlightened absolutism".